 When buying an investment property, first you’ll need – you guessed it – money to invest.
 Whether you’re purchasing your primary residence or another investment property, you’ll likely need other people’s money to help you meet the total price of the house.
 Meet leverage.

-Leverage helps you buy property and increase your net worth with a small amount of your own money.
+Leverage helps you buy a property and increase your net worth with a small amount of your own money.
 Even homeowners who aren’t active real estate investors are using leverage if they take out a mortgage.
 You might be surprised to learn that there are several places where you can source other people’s money to help you pay for your investment.

 What is leverage?